michaeltryby/ci-tools/README.md

 ### Features

   - Zero configuration local testing
-  - Simplifies CI setup
+  - Simple CI setup
-  - Support for testing on Windows, Linux, and Mac platforms
+  - Support for Windows, Linux, and Mac platforms
-  - Unique identification of Software Under Test (SUT)
+  - Unique identification of Software Under Test (SUT) and benchmarks
   - Creation of manifest and receipt artifacts to document QA/QC activities
   - Management of tests and benchmarks in separate repository
   - Automatic generation of test artifacts to simplify benchmark maintenance